 The Why, When, where and How of Lost Leads.

-The hard sales lessons we learnt as we built one of India’s fastest growing startups.
+The hard sales lessons we learned as we built one of India’s fastest growing startups.

 We excelled at converting our leads once we got them, but through the ups and downs, we also identified several major holes in our sales funnel which were causing our leads to get lost or die.